brunomnsilva/JavaFXSmartGraph/README.md

 ### What's new?

+- (2.1.0)

+    - Improved edge and label rendering;
+        - Fix arrow misalignment on self-loops (issue \#40).
+        - Fix parallel edge spacing (issue \#40)
+        - Fix arrow "z-order" placement in some situations.

+    - Improved `ContentZoomScrollPane` with clipping of any overflow.

+    - Bring vertex and label to front, while dragging.

+- (2.0.0) :tada: Minor fixes and **stable version** release.
-Although one full version number higher than the previous *stable* version (1.1.0), existing applications are expected to work with this library version without significant changes.
+    - Although one full version number higher than the previous *stable* version (1.1.0), existing applications are expected to work with this library version without significant changes.

-:warning: The only exception is the necessary use of `SmartStylableNode.setStyleInline(...)` instead of `SmartStylableNode.setStyle(...)` to correctly apply inline styles to nodes (vertices and edges).
+    - :warning: The only exception is the necessary use of `SmartStylableNode.setStyleInline(...)` instead of `SmartStylableNode.setStyle(...)` to correctly apply inline styles to nodes (vertices and edges).
 Css classes are set the same way as before.

-- (2.0.0) :tada: Minor fixes and **stable version** release.

 See the [wiki](https://github.com/brunomnsilva/JavaFXSmartGraph/wiki) for the complete changelist.